

 1990: Phillips, Daniel

-• This prize shall be awarded by the Board to the postgraduate higher degree research student who, in the opinion of the committee has published or had accepted the best externally refereed paper in the last academic year.
+• This prize shall be awarded annually by the College to the postgraduate higher degree research student who has published or had accepted the best externally refereed paper in the last academic year.

-• The students must be currently enrolled in, or must have been enrolled in the previous academic year, a postgraduate research degree within the School of Computer Science, Engineering and Mathematics.
+• The student must be currently enrolled in, or must have been enrolled in the previous academic year, a postgraduate research degree in the College of Science and Engineering.

 • These rules may be varied by the committee from time to time but the title and general purpose of the prize shall not be changed.